OmarKhalil401/Serverless-Notification-Sending-Application/3-SNS/README.md

     )
 ```

-So, as for *email.py*, by adding the variables contained in event, we get this:
+So, as for *email.py*, by adding the variables contained in the event, we get this:

 ``` py
     sns.publish(